Gabri40/ComputationalIntelligence/log.md

 The folder `lab1-set-covering-a-star` contains the implementation of A\* for the set covering problem.

-The problem definition is the same as for path search, here i tried to implement various heuristic for the algorithm and compare them.
+The problem definition is the same as for path search, here I tried to implement various heuristic for the algorithm and compare them.
 The A\* algorithm is a standard implementation using a heap queue for the frontier and a set for the closed set.

-The diffent heuristics i tried are the following:
+The diffent heuristics I tried are the following:

 ```python
 def TRIVIAL_heuristic(state, sets):